Testing for Changes in Kendall's Tau: Simulation Results

 Altogether we found neither the choice of the kernel nor the bandwidth to be very critical.
 Generally, choosing the bandwidth too small in strong dependence scenario tends to have a bigger impact than choosing it too large in the case of little or no dependence.
 We recommend the quartic kernel since it is smooth and has more of a flat-top-like behavior than the popular Bartlett kernel, giving more weight to small-lag autocorrelations.

-{\bf Objective (A).} If we let the distribution of $(\delta_1,\varepsilon_1)$ be bivariate normal with $\varrho = 0$, the margins of $(X_i,Y_i)$ are independent, $i \in \Z$, and, in both Models \ref{mod:1} and \ref{mod:2}, $D^2$ can be given an explicit form.
-We have $D^2 = 1/9$ for Model \ref{mod:1} and
+The variance estimation for $\hat{T}_{\varrho,n}$ and $\hat{T}_{s,n}$ is done according to the authors' proposals, which both also implement kernel estimators following \citet{dejong:2000}.
+For the improved Spearman test by \citet{kojadinovic:quessy:rohmer:2016}, we use implementation in the R-package npcp \citep{R:npcp} with the Bartlett kernel for the long-run variance estimation.